ArpoArtStudio/digital-art-auction/README.md

 ### **For Artists**
 1. Connect your Ethereum wallet
 2. Navigate to `/submit-artwork`
+3. Complete artist registration (first-time users) or view your artist dashboard
-3. Fill out the artwork submission form
+4. Fill out the artwork submission form with enhanced scheduling options
-4. Choose between basic queue or custom scheduling
+5. Choose between basic queue or custom scheduling (1-3 days duration)
+6. For 1-day auctions, set precise hours and minutes for optimal timing
-5. Wait for admin approval
+7. Wait for admin approval and track submission status in your dashboard

 ### **For Collectors**
 1. Connect your wallet to access bidding features